grzesiekmq/MBANet/README.md

-# dll_numpy
+# MBANet
-Deep Learning framework implemented from scratch in python using Numpy package.
+MLP based Market basket Analysis Network implemented from scratch in python using Numpy package.